Gustavo Viveros

-Gustavo Eduardo Viveros Le-Borgne (born 1 December 1947), nicknamed El Flaco, is a Chilean former footballer and coach who played as a midfielder.
+Gustavo Eduardo Viveros Le-Borgne (born 1 December 1947), nicknamed El Flaco, is a Chilean former football player and coach who played as a midfielder.

 Career

-He was international with the Chile national team between 1971 and 1973.
+Viveros was international with the Chile national team between 1971 and 1973.
 He played 10 games for the national team, scoring two goals against Argentina and Peru.

 Personal life

 He is the uncle of fellow professional footballers Ricardo Viveros and Juan Francisco Viveros.